lunarring/lunar_tools/README.md

 pip install git+https://github.com/lunarring/lunar_tools
 ```

-Optionally, you can specify your API keys in your shell configuration file (e.g. ~/.bash_profile or ~/.zshrc or ~/.bash_rc).

 Our system includes a convenient automatic mode.
 This feature enables you to dynamically set your API key as needed, and the file will be stored on your local computer.

+However, if you prefer, you can specify your API keys in your shell configuration file (e.g. ~/.bash_profile or ~/.zshrc or ~/.bash_rc).
+In this case, paste the below lines with the API Keys you want to add.
 ```bash
 export OPENAI_API_KEY="XXX"
 export REPLICATE_API_TOKEN="XXX"
 export ELEVEN_API_KEY="XXX"
 ```

 # Audio
 ## AudioRecorder